e-sensing/sitsbook/sitsbook.md

 Additionally, experts can perform object-based image analysis (OBIA) with `sits`.
 In this case, before classifying the time series, one can use `sits_segments()` to create a set of closed polygons.
 These polygons are classified using a subset of the time series contained inside each segment.
 For details, see Chapter [Object-based time series image analysis](https://e-sensing.github.io/sitsbook/object-based-time-series-image-analysis.html).

-## Land use and land cover{-}

-Since `sits` aims mainly to support land use and land cover classification, this section presents a short discussion on the use of these terms.
-The UN Food and Agriculture Organization defines land cover as "the observed biophysical cover on the Earth's surface" [@DiGregorio2016].
-Land cover can be observed and mapped directly through remote sensing images.
-In FAO's guidelines and reports, land use is described as "the human activities or purposes for which land is managed or exploited".
-FAO's land use classifications include classes such as cropland and pasture.
-Although *land cover* and *land use* denote different approaches for describing the Earth's landscape, in practice there is considerable overlap between these concepts [@Comber2008b].
-When classifying remote sensing images, natural areas are classified using land cover types (e.g, forest), while human-modified areas are described with land use classes (e.g., pasture).

-One of the advantages of using image time series for land classification is its capacity of measuring changes in the landscape related to agricultural practices.
-For example, the time series of a vegetation index in an area of crop production will show a pattern of minima (planting and sowing stages) and maxima (flowering stage).
-Thus, classification schemas based on image time series data can be richer and more detailed than those associated only with land cover.
-In what follows, we use the term "land classification" to refer to image classification representing both land cover and land use classes.

-## Classes and labels{-}

-In this book, we distinguish between the concepts of "class" and "label".
-A class denotes a group of spatial objects that share similar land cover and land use types, such as urban areas, forests, water bodies, or agricultural fields.
-Classes are defined based on the specific application or study being conducted, and they help to analyse the vast amount of data obtained from remote sensing imagery.
-A label is the assignment or identification given to a specific feature or object within an image.
-Labels are markers that indicate to which class a particular pixel, segment, or object belongs.
-Labels are essential for supervised classification methods, where a training dataset with known labels is used to train a machine learning algorithm to recognize and classify new, unlabeled data.
-Thus, a "class" represents the overall category or group of features, while a "label" refers to the specific assignment of a class to a particular feature or object within an image.

 ## Creating a data cube {.unnumbered}